-The Pharisees contended38 that Jesus "can't be from God, since he didn't keep the Sabbath" (John 9:16).
+The Pharisees contended that Jesus "can't be from God, since he didn't keep the Sabbath" (John 9:16).
 John Chrysostom stated that Jesus met them head-on over this issue.
+Jesus addressed just the lesser issue: "Did He come from God?"
+The greater issue: "Was He equal to the Father?" would find their acceptance if they could accept the lesser issue.